Colombo Plan

 The Colombo Plan is a regional intergovernmental organization that began operations on 1 July 1951.
 The organization was conceived at an international conference, The Commonwealth Conference on Foreign Affairs held in Colombo, Ceylon (now Sri Lanka) in January 1950, and was attended by the finance ministers of Australia, the United Kingdom, Canada, Ceylon, Pakistan and New Zealand, and the prime ministers of Ceylon and India.
-Membership has expanded significantly over the years to the current 28 governments.
+Membership has expanded significantly over the years, and as of 2026 the organisation has 26 member countries.

 The primary focus of its work is on the development of human resources in the south and southeast regions of Asia.
 Aid to education 1950 to 1983 came to $72 billion, of which $41 billion came from the United States.
+United States withdrew from the Colombo Plan in January 2026.

+History

+In the winter of 1949/1950, the United States, United Kingdom and other Commonwealth members discussed ideas related to economic development plans in South and Southeast Asia.
+The key meeting for establishing the Colombo Plan was held in Colombo, Ceylon in January 1950 at the Commonwealth Conference on Foreign Affairs.

 Host country of the Colombo Plan

 The Colombo Plan enjoys a host country agreement with the Government of Sri Lanka in the form of a memorandum of understanding with privileges and immunities that are afforded by the Government of Sri Lanka.

 In a speech made in Colombo on 5 July 2010, the 4th Secretary-General Dato' Patricia Yoon-Moi Chia said: "The gearing up of the level of our activities is made possible through the voluntary contributions of member countries and international agencies such as OPEC fund.
 Last year our programming was over US$10 million and we expect a more than US$12 million programming this year with almost another US$2 million in terms of cost-sharing from our member countries.
 With funding from the United States Government and 13 other member countries, the Colombo Plan is now the biggest stakeholder in drug demand reduction in the Asia-Pacific, with a special initiative in Afghanistan."